Semrush vs Ahrefs: Which SEO Tool Should You Choose?

 • Uses an efficient crawler to scan sites fast

 Content tools represent one of the biggest divergences between these platforms.
+Semrush includes a full content toolkit in its base subscription.
+Ahrefs is catching up with an AI add-on.

 • Topic Research for content ideas and subtopics